gustavotemple/Granify-replication-package/README.md

 # Granify replication package

 This artifact provides the instructions for Granify, a method for guiding microservices decomposition through performance and modularity analysis.
-This artifact contains a dataset with the paper's major results, and a `README` with instructions on how to build and run the Granify method to replicate these results.
+This artifact contains a dataset with the paper's major results, microservices used, and a `README` with the steps on how to build and run the Granify method to replicate the results.
 This artifact utilizes Docker to facilitate reuse.

 ## Content